jcsp2407/TrafficSim/README.md

 ```bash
 cd ~/Traffic-Sim/TrafficSim
 ```
-Create the following makefile in the directory of your draw project:
+Create the following makefile in the directory of your Traffic Sim project:
 ```makefile
 # Makefile for Traffic Simulation application